dasu5/dasu5/README.md

 👋 Hi, I’m Dasuni Anupama

-I am a software Engineer with more than 3 years of experience working as a FrontEnd Developer.
+I am a software Engineer with more than 3 years of experience working as a Software Engineer.
-In my leisure time I enjoy learning new technologies / languages / frameworks to improve my knowledge and skills.
+In my leisure time I enjoy learning new technologies, languages, frameworks to improve my knowledge/skills and share them with others.
 I enjoy working with a team.

-- 👀 I’m interested in improving my skills as a Frontend Developer and learn about Cloud Computing specially AWS
+- 👀 I’m interested in improving my skills as a Software Engineer and learn about Cloud Computing specially AWS
 - 🌱 I’m currently learning Advanced Next.js
 - 📫 How to reach me - https://www.linkedin.com/in/dasuni-anupama/
 - Read my blogs on - https://medium.com/@dasunianupama

-**Technology Stack**
+**Tools / Technologies**
-- React.js - Next.js / Redux / React ToolKit
+- React.js - Next.js / Redux / React ToolKit / React Hook Forms / Formik
 - Vue.js -  Nuxt.js / Vuetify
 - TypeScript
 - JavaScript